-The Microfinance Working Group, a successor to the Microfinance Roundtable of the 1990s, needs to be revitalized as an informal gathering for the exchange of information and the coordination of interventions in the microfinance sector at national level 44
+The Microfinance Working Group, a successor to the Microfinance Roundtable of the 1990s, needs to be revitalized as an informal gathering for the exchange of information and coordination of interventions in the microfinance sector at national level.
+To assure continuity one of the major donor agencies working with BOL should act as lead agency providing the chair.

-Policy seminars under the auspices of BOL should be supported by a secretariat or a secretary-general to ensure the implementation of action plans to follow up the results of the seminars.
-The viability of an organizational affiliation between the Microfinance Working Group and the proposed secretariat of the policy seminars, both of which have a national outlook, and their relationship with the proposed Stakeholder Communication Forum in Vientiane Capital should be examined.
-An appropriate coordination and cooperation framework should be installed, as seen fit.
+Policy seminars under the auspices of BOL should be supported by a secretariat or a secretary-general to assure the implementation of action plans as a follow-up of the results of the seminars.
+The feasibility of an organizational affiliation between the Microfinance Working Group and the proposed secretariat of the policy seminars, both with a national outlook, and their relationship with the proposed Stakeholder Forum of Communication of Vientiane Capital should be examined.
+An appropriate structure of coordination and cooperation should be installed as seen fit.

-44 It appears that an initiative to revive the Working Group got underway in January 2010.
+&lt;sup>45 It appears that an initiative of reviving the Working Group is under preparation as of January 2010.